 Roxann Mascoll M.S., MSW, LICSW, Independent child protection, and domestic violence Consultant is a Black Nuyorican originally from the South Bronx New York.
 Growing up watching her mother, Elba work at Bellevue Hospital and living in a community that lacked resources fueled Roxann's desire to become a social worker.

 She is a staff psychotherapist at Brandeis University Counseling Center.
 Roxann also is a lead clinical social worker at Boston Medical Center.
-She has a MSW and Certificate of Urban Leadership in Clinical Social Work from Simmons University and Masters’ degree from the University of Massachusetts in nonprofit management.
+She has a MSW and Certificate in Urban Leadership in Clinical Social Work from Simmons University and Masters’ degree from the University of Massachusetts in nonprofit management.